 Membership of the Colorado Commission on Interstate Cooperation consists of five senators -- President pro tem, majority and minority leaders, and two additional members, one each from the majority and minority parties; five representatives -- Speaker of the House, majority and minority leaders, and two additional members, one each from the majority and minority parties; and five administrative officials appointed by the Governor.
-The staff director of the Legislative Council serves as secretary to the Commission and is a non-voting member.
+The staff director of the Legislative Council serves as secretary to the Commission.
 The legislative members of the Commission also are considered as members of an interim committee of the General Assembly and are reimbursed for necessary expenses incurred while serving with the Commission.